bradquick/bradwii/ReadMe.txt

 	- Multi-Wii 328p
 	- Multi-Wii NanoWii

 - Other boards should be easy to add for anyone with programming abilities.
+I tried to include only things that I have tested.

 - Extensive use of fixed point math means the code is faster and more accurate.
-Each value has 32 bit precision and the loop times are under 2 milliseconds.
-All integration and filtering is time based, which means that constant loop times aren't necessary.
+Each value has 32 bit precision and the loop times are frequently under 2 milliseconds.
+All integration and filtering is time based, which means that constant loop times aren't critical.
 The result is stable flight.

 - Level, Acro, and Semi-Acro flight modes.